jackykwe/nihongo/typst/G4-special-expressions.typ

 We finally learn the last three major verb conjugations.

 === Causative form 〜\ruby{◯{〜あ}\{せる/す\}} <sec:causative-form>
 The causative form of verbs indicate that someone _was made to_ perform the verb.
-It has two senses: making somebody do something, and letting someone to do something. \textred{Disambiguation between the two senses is based on context!}
+It has two senses: making somebody do something, and letting someone to do something. #textred[Disambiguation between the two senses is based on context!]

 When the causative form is used with あげる/くれる, it almost always means to "let someone do".
 Otherwise, it usually means "make someone do".

 For detailed conjugation rules, refer to @appendix:conjugation-rules-summary.
 All causative form verbs are る-verbs.
 Further conjugations follow る-verb rules.

-\textorange{When listening, 〜#ruby[◯][〜あ]せ is the signal for passive voice, though for る-verbs there is potential conflict with the potential form.}
+#textorange[When listening, 〜#ruby[◯][〜あ]せ is the signal for passive voice, though for る-verbs there is potential conflict with the potential form.]

 E.g. 全部*食べさせた*。 (Made/let someone eat it all.)